MarceloFRSilva/MarceloFRSilva.github.io/pages/resume.md

 My job was to inspect fruit and to evaluate it.
 I learned a lot about working on a team and manage conflicts.
 I worked in a team and sometimes there was friction between memebers, it was a good way to get a little contact with this reality.
 It was a nice experience in general.

 # Technical Skills
 During the both courses, Bachelor and Master's Degree I've learned and developed some skills.
-However I also did some projects for myself.
+However I also did some projects for myself and I still do, see them [here](https://marcelofrsilva.github.io/portfolio/).

 ### Programming Languages